top of page

 Gradually, she made a move to Broadway, where she worked with such performers as Ann Miller, Barbara Eden, and Mickey Rooney.
 Her stage appearances in stand-out productions of Oklahoma, The Sound of Music, South Pacific, and many others made her a favorite among audiences.

 She made the circuit in traveling shows as well, appearing mostly in the mid-west market, before retiring in Coventry, Connecticut.
-Fittingly, Ms. Steck died in our own Julie Rogers Theater in Beaumont while home for a visit on October 27, 1994.
+Fittingly, Ms. Steck died in the Julie Rogers Theater in Beaumont while home for a visit on October 27, 1994.

 Tex Ritter Portrait